 Resident Opportunities and Self Sufficiency Service Coordinators (ROSS-SC) and Family Self-Sufficiency (FSS).
 In order to allow public housing residents currently participating in ROSS-SC or FSS to continue to do so following conversion, HUD is waiving provisions in section 34 of the Act that limit ROSS-SC to Public Housing, provisions in section 34 of the Act (for funding prior to FY 13) that limit Public Housing FSS to residents for public housing, and Section 23 of the Act (for funding FY14 and forward) that limits FSS to residents of public housing and the housing choice voucher program.

 Public Housing Assessment System (PHAS).
-After issuance of a CHAP, the affected project shall not be issued PHAS scores beginning with the fiscal year in which the CHAP was issued and continuing through subsequent fiscal years until conversion to Section 8.
-For a project with a CHAP to be excluded from PHAS indicator scores, immediately after the issuance of the CHAP the PHA must submit an application in the PIC Inventory Removals Module, as either “RAD Conversion PBV” or “RAD Conversion PBRA,” for all units covered by the CHAP (see Section 1.12(B)).
+After issuance of a CHAP, the Converting Project shall not be issued PHAS scores beginning with the fiscal year in which the CHAP was issued and continuing through subsequent fiscal years until conversion to Section 8.
+For a project with a CHAP to be excluded from PHAS indicator scores, immediately after the issuance of the CHAP the PHA must submit an application in the PIC Inventory Removals Module, as either “RAD Conversion PBV” or “RAD Conversion PBRA,” for all units covered by the CHAP (see Section 1.12.B).
 In order to be excluded from PHAS scoring, the PHA must submit the application in PIC by the fiscal year end for the project.

 After issuance of the CHAP and submission of the application in PIC, but prior to conversion, all projects with a CHAP remain subject to the four PHAS assessments but will not be issued scores for the assessments.
-“Subject to the four PHAS assessments” means that the PHA must timely submit the required financial data schedule for each project with a CHAP and that the project will be subject to a physical inspection, a management assessment determined based on the financial submission, and a Capital Fund Program assessment.
+“Subject to the four PHAS assessments” means that the PHA must timely submit the required financial data schedule for each project with a CHAP and that the project will be subject to a physical inspection, a management assessment based on the financial submission, and a Capital Fund Program assessment.
 However, these scores will not be issued.
 If a PHA has at least one project without a CHAP or has any project with a CHAP for which the application has not been submitted in PIC by the fiscal year end, the PHA will receive a PHAS score and designation for that fiscal year.
-If HUD revokes the CHAP, HUD reserves the right to reassess and rescore all PHAS indicators and issue a new PHAS score and designation for all fiscal years for the projects under the CHAP.
+If HUD revokes the CHAP, HUD reserves the right to issue the PHAS scores (or reassess and rescore all PHAS indicators, in its sole discretion) and issue the PHAS designation for all fiscal years for the projects under the CHAP.

-HUD is waiving 24 CFR 902, Subpart A, to effectuate this treatment.
+HUD is waiving 24 CFR part 902, Subpart A, to effectuate this treatment.
 After conversion, all converted units will be subject to the applicable Section 8 program requirements.

 Section 33 Required Conversion Review.
-While Section 33 of the Act would require that a PHA annually review its inventory to identify projects that should undergo the Required conversion process, PHAs will not be required to assess projects that have been issued a CHAP or are covered by a Portfolio or Multi-phase Award because HUD considers the RAD conversion process to fulfill the requirements of Section 33 of the Act.
-Accordingly, HUD is waiving 24 CFR Part 972, subpart A for projects covered by a CHAP, a Portfolio Award, or a Multi-phase Award.
+While Section 33 of the Act would require that a PHA annually review its inventory to identify projects that should undergo the Required Conversion process, PHAs will not be required to assess projects that have been issued a CHAP or are covered by a Portfolio or Multi-phase Award because HUD considers the RAD conversion process to fulfill the requirements of Section 33 of the Act.
+Accordingly, HUD is waiving 24 CFR part 972, subpart A for projects covered by a CHAP, a Portfolio Award, or a Multi-phase Award.